richardballard/notes/_posts/VSCode/2018-10-02-Markdownlint.md

 | MD002 | Use H2 headings as the first heading (the H1 is generated using the title outside of the MD file) |
 | MD041 | Allow the MD file to start without a heading |
 | line-length |  Allow any line length |

-Default Use the default rules as a starting point

 For further information on the rules that can be applied see the [Markdownlint rules documentation](https://github.com/DavidAnson/markdownlint/blob/master/doc/Rules.md) on GitHub.